tdegeus/GooseEYE/docs/theory_S2.rst

 Masked correlation
 ------------------

-This function (as most of GooseEYE's functions) also has the possibility to mask certain pixels.
+This function (as most of GooseEYE's functions) also has the possibility to mask certain pixels (which can be used for example to exclude acquisition artefacts from the measurement).
 The image's mask is a binary matrix of exactly the same shape as the image.
 For each pixel in the mask with value ``1``, the corresponding pixel in the image is ignored.
 The normalisation is corrected for the reduced amount of data points, whereby the number of data points is no longer constant over the region-of-interest.

 :download:`S2_mask.py <examples/S2_mask.py>`,
 :download:`S2_mask.cpp <examples/S2_mask.cpp>`